ichi-h/dhak/README.md

 Dhak will use the optional settings in preference to the preset ones.

 The following values of the options means the default value in this app.
-If you omit a option, Dhak will use them.
+If you omit an option, Dhak will use them.

 - -d, --display
     - Display the password in the terminal.